 The construction and operation of MHP agribusiness activities in our local area, namely its interrelated Vinnytsia Poultry Farm (VPF) and Zernoproduct Farm activities (collectively "the Project"), have caused continuous odor and dust impacts from a significant and growing number of facilities surrounding our villages and from the application of manure on nearby fields.
 Project activities have led to a drastic increase in heavy vehicle traffic through our villages, resulting in damage to roads and nearby residences, as well as additional impacts from dust, noise and foul odors for residents along major MHP thoroughfares.
 Community consultation processes have been poor, based on inadequate disclosure of information, and involved pressure from Company representatives to support the Project and suppress any dissent.
 We also fear additional impacts from the Project, including pollution of our air, water and soil.
-Water levels in some local wells have been noticeably depleted in recent years, and we fear that this is caused by the construction and operation of the VPF.
-Moreover, we fear that the planned expansion of the VPF, which will double its operations, will also cause additional impacts.
+Water levels in some local wells have been noticeably depleted in recent years, and we fear that this is caused by MHP's local operations.
+Moreover, we fear that the planned expansion of the VPF, which will double its operations and involve construction of a new biogas plant, will also cause additional impacts.
 MHP has failed to provide us with basic information that would allow us to understand the full extent of these and other impacts and be assured that the Company's activities will not negatively affect our environment and health.